abarta/vue2-multi-uploader/README.md

 See live demo [here](https://abarta.github.io/vue2-multi-uploader/demo/).

 ### Latest
+Optional `maxItems` prop added to allow setting a maximum number of files allowed per upload.
+Default `maxItems` is set to 30.

 Optional `method` prop allows PUT method to be used.
 Default method remains POST, if you want to use PUT just add `method="put"` to your template.

 Optional `postMeta` prop added so you can include additional metadata that needs to be sent along.
 This prop can be in the form of a string, array or object and empty `postMeta` data is not sent.
 To pass a string use `:postMeta="'string'"`, to include an array you should use `:postMeta="['value']"` and for an object use `:postMeta="{name: 'value'}"`.